vtexdocs/dev-portal-content/README.md

 The slugs used in our previous version of Developer Portal were mostly maintained.
 You shouldn't have to worry about previous slugs.

-- **New guide:** an article's title will become the page's slug always. *Do not create a slug that is different than the title, the portal will not interpret it otherwise.*
+- **New guide or release notes:** an article's file name will become the page's slug always. *Do not create a slug that is different from the file name, the portal will not interpret it otherwise.* For release notes, add the inverted date before the slug and the file name, as in `yyyy-mm-dd-title`, e.g. "2024-03-07-faststore-content-in-the-developer-portal".
 - **API Reference:** the URL structure of the Developer Portal API reference has the endpoint's path as part of it.
 It includes `/api-reference/{category in API Reference}#{operation}-{endpoint's path}`.

 > For the content to be rendered properly, it is mandatory that slugs are unique, so no article should have a repeated title.
 Learn how to fill in titles in [frontmatter](#what-information-goes-in-the-frontmatter).